atolle/RedisHelper/README.md

 ![image](https://github.com/user-attachments/assets/01021621-8a4c-4140-9917-d853ff20bb44)

+### Partition Key and Delimiter

 Optionally, you can set a cachePartitionKey and cacheKeyDelimiter, which are used to pull key prefixes.

-### Example
+This is meant to give you a high-level view of your keys, if you are creating keys using a common pattern.

+Example:

 Partition key: 'QA1'

 Delimter: ':'

-Keys: QA1:foo, QA1:bar, QA2:baz
+Keys in Redis: QA1:foo, QA1:bar, QA2:baz

 Returned prefixes: foo, bar

+### Queries

-_If you configure a cachePartitionKey, all queries will be prefixed with the cachePartitionKey + cacheKeyDelimiter_
+If you configure a cachePartitionKey, all queries will be prefixed with the cachePartitionKey + cacheKeyDelimiter.

-### Example
+Example:

 Partition key: 'QA1'

 Delimter: ':'

-Query: \*foo\*
+User's query: \*foo\*

-Actual query: QA1:\*foo\*
+Actual query sent to Redis: QA1:\*foo\*

 ![image](https://github.com/user-attachments/assets/7210bd2e-e5c1-4d57-bed9-aaf244be06bc)